zaknick/AI-Evaluation-Workflow/README.md

 ### 1. Define the Evaluation

-Record:

-- Prompt
+- Record the prompt
-- Evaluation objective
+- Define the evaluation objective
-- Evaluation category
+- Identify the evaluation category

 Examples: